Martian01/openTeamOneServer/README.md

 ### Step 2: Logon

-Next step is to start the server and logon to the admin section.
+Next step is to start the server and log in to the admin section.
 Since this project is distributed as source code, you would import it as Java project into a suitable IDE like IntelliJ IDEA or Eclipse.
 When asked for project types you would probably choose "Maven" since all dependencies are declared in a pom.xml file.

 When the server is running you call up the admin page in a web browser.
 Assuming your server listens on TCP port 8080 (depends on your run configuration), you would enter the URL http://localhost:8080 in your browser.